-It's no secret that a good email marketer always needs to be two steps ahead in terms of planning.
-Having your email content mapped out is a good way to stay motivated and reach your marketing goals.
+A good email marketer always needs to be two steps ahead in terms of planning.
+Using a calendar to map out content and campaigns is a great way to stay motivated and reach your 2024 marketing goals.

-With this in mind, now is a great time to start looking at your email marketing plan for 2023.
-When deciding on your campaign ideas for the year, it’s useful to have a clear overview of all key events taking place over the next 12 months.
+Now is a great time to start looking at your email marketing plan for 2024.
+When deciding on your campaign ideas throughout the year, it’s useful to have a clear overview of all key events taking place over the next 12 months.
 This will help you create email content which is relevant and interesting to your target audience.

-We've created some handy resources to help you get started with your email marketing planning for 2023, available for you to download free:
+Our 2024 marketing calendar will help you get started with your email marketing planning for the coming year – available for you to download free!

-Once you have downloaded your free 2023 marketing calendar, you can skim through all the most important dates, holidays and sales periods coming up in 2023.
-Use these dates and any others you want to include to fill out your 2023 email campaign planner.
+Use your free, interactive 2024 marketing calendar to view all the most important dates, holidays and sales periods coming up in 2024.
+You can edit the template to add any additional events you want to include to start planning your 2024 email strategy.

-Throughout the year, you can carry on noting down todos, campaign ideas, important links, etc. and keep track of all your campaign planning in one useful document.
+Carry on noting down todos, campaign ideas, important links, etc. throughout the year and keep track of all your campaign planning in one key document.
 We’ve already provided you with some useful links to help you get started.

-Want more inspiration for 2023?
-Keep reading to discover more unique marketing opportunities your business can get involved in this year…
+Want more inspiration for 2024?
+Keep reading to discover more unique marketing opportunities you can get involved in this year…

 January 11th - International Thank You Day